4. User installed software

 (Local2)[user@hpc3-xx-yy:~]$ conda deactivate

-You can build more environments and can now reuse some of the conda existing setup.
+You can build more environments with the same conda module and can reuse most of the conda environment existing setup.
 For example, to add another environment (using the same conda module):

 Get an interactive node